apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Robert De Niro Celebrates Trump’s Conviction: ‘This Is My Country.
-This Guy Wants to Destroy It’**
+**Jeep's Wagoneer S Trailhawk concept teases a fully electric off-roader**

-You can read more about it [here](https://variety.com/2024/film/news/donald-trump-robert-de-niro-guilty-1236020569/).
+You can read more about it [here](https://www.theverge.com/2024/5/30/24168099/jeep-wagoneer-s-trailhawk-concept-ev-off-road).

 ## Requirements
 - Python 3.8